-Sciatica | Severe Low back pain | JOI
+Sciatica and Severe Low back pain

-Sciatica Can Cause Severe Low Back Pain
+Sciatica can come from Severe Low Back Pain

 - Pain in the low back which may radiate down the back of your leg and buttock.